Gita Mahotsav: 2020

 The Government of Haryana celebrated the International Gita Mahotsav from 17 December to 25 December 2020.

 2021

 Gita Jayanti 2021: Today on 14 December 2021, Gita Mahotsav was celebrated with great pomp.
 This celebration was being held in Kurukshetra from 2 December to 19 December 2021.
-International Gita Mahotsav is organized by Kurukshetra Development Board, Haryana Tourism, District Administration, North Zone Cultural Centre Patiala and Information and Public Relations Department Haryana.
+International Gita Mahotsav is organized by Kurukshetra Development Board, Haryana Tourism, District Administration, North Zone Cultural Centre, Patiala and Information and Public Relations Department Haryana.

-Tradition

-Reading Gita usually starts with Gita Dhyanam and the Gita Aarti sometime either found at the beginning or end of all the Gita chapters.